pkhuong/rational-simplex/readme.md

 `*solvers-path*` should point to the directory holding the QSopt_ex executables.
 It defaults to
-`[directory from which simplex.lisp is loaded]/bin`, which is probably not what you want if you're loading it with asdf or quicklisp.
+`[directory from which rational-simplex.lisp is loaded]/bin`, which is probably not what you want if you're loading it with asdf or quicklisp.

 `*instance-stem*` defaults to `"/tmp/rational-simplex-instance"`;
 temporary files `/tmp/rational-simplex-instance.lp` and